Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 21 Agustus 2025 15.35.38 UTC
+- WIB: Kamis, 21 Agustus 2025 16.30.21 UTC
-- WITA: Kamis, 21 Agustus 2025 16.35.38 UTC
+- WITA: Kamis, 21 Agustus 2025 17.30.21 UTC
-- WIT: Kamis, 21 Agustus 2025 17.35.38 UTC
+- WIT: Kamis, 21 Agustus 2025 18.30.21 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

 Kategori: motivational